SimonGeorgeNZ/Milestone_three/README.md

 ## Edit ##

-by clicking the edit button they will be taken directly to a screen to edit that section of their review.
+By clicking the edit button they will be taken directly to a screen to edit that section of their review.
 All previous inputs will be available to them to see and anything unchanged will not be updated.

 ## Delete ##